Joggling: Competition

 Jogglers compete in races around the world over a range of distances, from their local parkrun events to large city marathons.

 The World Joggling Championships are held each year as one of the events of the International Jugglers' Association juggling festival, where results are recorded and medals awarded.
 Anyone can compete in the World Joggling Championships, but competitors need to be able to juggle three balls proficiently.
 All registrants must pay an entry fee, which covers any to all of the events entered for one juggler, and complete and sign a liability waiver.
 Some events require meeting a qualifying standard (e.g. in a former meet, competitors in the 400 meter 5-ball event need to have completed the 100 meter 5-ball event in less than 90 seconds).
 The meet schedule for the World Joggling Championships most commonly includes races ranging from 100 meters to 1600 meters, with the occasional novel-yet-standardized distance, prop count, or obstacle.
 Frequently, world record attempts will be held at these meets (e.g. 800m, 5K, and 10K record attempts in the last decade), as well as relay races in which teammates pass one ball to the next relay runner, who holds two in the handoff zone.
 The schedule also often includes 4-ball, 5-ball, and 7-ball events, which require much greater technical juggling skills as opposed to flat-out speed.
 Competitions have been virtual through the COVID-19 pandemic, with the intent of incorporating both virtual and in-person event blocks when the health risk diminishes.

 The first championships were held in 1980 at the IJA juggling festival in Fargo, North Dakota.
 They were organized by Bill Giduz, an avid joggler who edited the IJA Newsletter at the time in an attempt to interest others in the activity.
 Two races were held on that occasion—a 100-yard race across a football field that was won by Brad Heffler in 13.4 seconds, and a one-mile run on an indoor track that was won by Canadian comic entertainer Michel Lauzière, who was late to the start line and ran his race barefoot.

+2026 IJA World Joggling Championships

+The Virtual Championships concluded on July 17, 2026, and the in-person championships took place at the Turnstone Olympic & Paralympic Facility in Fort Wayne, Indiana on July 30, 2026 and a long-distance event on August 1.